 Simply put, and seen during a recently concluded Navigation assessment, if alarms start going off too frequently, the navigator was seen in a situation of acknowledging the alarm even without checking what it was.
 Eventually, he may run out of luck and there could be an occasion where he might miss out on a critical warning such as approaching a danger.

 Effectively stepping up and stepping down the number of alarms/indications at the various stages of the voyage is important for efficient ECDIS assisted navigation

 IMO mandates ECDIS operators to be in possession of an approved ECDIS operator’s course certificate, but there are only recommendations for equipment type familiarization.
 There have been numerous instances where seasoned navigators have displayed apprehension up to the extent of difficulty in quickly pulling up relevant data, such as alarm logs, CATZOC data, safety zone data, transition data, etc.

 Worst still, in an event of an incident, navigators may find it hard to preserve history, recordings, and playbacks, and in instances, these were seen overwritten.

 With some systems, it is possible to run a complete safety check for any hazards along the planned route at any time during the route planning process and on completion of planning.
 However, this functionality was seen varying among the different makes.
 Some ECDIS appear only to undertake route check functions on larger scale ENCs and therefore alarms might not activate.
 This may not be also clearly indicated on the ECDIS display screen.

-ECDIS are built in with extremely accurate predictive manoeuver capabilities, such as but not limited to predicted path, trial maneuver, docking mode, man over board, search and rescue manoeuvers.
+ECDIS are built-in with extremely accurate predictive manoeuver capabilities, such as but not limited to a predicted path, trial maneuver, docking mode, man overboard, search and rescue manoeuvers.

 However there was tangible evidence seen on very low awareness on these capabilities, and rarely were navigators observed to undertake predictive manoeuver trials, especially in areas where “point of no return” were marked.